Zhachory1/Traed/README.md

 ## Usage

-Go to thetraed.noip.me to register.
+Go to [this site](http://thetraed.noip.me) to register.
 Once registered, you can login normally and go to the dashboard to track your own stocks with a portfolio.

 ## Support